-LESLIE: But you don’t have to get it on alone.
+LESLIE: But you don’t have to do it alone.

-( Copyright 2019 Squeaky Door Productions, Inc. No segment of this transcript or audio enter may be reproduced in any format without the represent written permission of Squeaky Door Productions, Inc .)
+( Copyright 2019 Squeaky Door Production, Inc. No parcel of this record or audio file may be reproduced in any format without the express written permission of Squeaky Door Productions, Inc .)

 LESLIE: And I’m Leslie Segrete.